-Car buffs may not approve, but Ralph Nader’s Unsafe at any Speed is one of the most important automotive books ever written.
+Car buffs may not approve of this assessment, but Ralph Nader’s Unsafe at any Speed is one of the most important automotive books ever written.

 If you are a student of the automobile, Unsafe at any Speed is required reading.
 Without it, there’s a giant gap in your knowledge of the industry.
 And if all you knew about the book is what you’ve been told by the automotive enthusiast press over the years, you may be astounded by what you read.